jerry-3mp/maze-solver/README.md

 ## Project Knowledge

+### API Endpoints

+- `GET /api/status`: Returns a simple text message confirming the server is running

-*This section will be populated as the project develops*
+*More endpoints will be added as the project develops*

 ## Development Steps

 1. Initialize project structure with Spring Boot
 2. Configure TDD development workflow using MCP Version 10
 3. Set up README.md documentation
+4. Implement basic status controller